National Right to Life Committee: Incorporation and Human Life Amendment

 The NRLC was formally incorporated in May 1973, in response to the Roe v.
 Wade ruling of the US Supreme Court and the desire to gain autonomy apart from the Catholic Church, to attract more Protestants to the organization.
 The National Conference of Catholic Bishops launched a campaign to amend the United States Constitution by enacting a Human Life Amendment that not only invalidated Roe v.
 Wade but also prohibited both the US Congress and the States from legalizing abortion in the United States.
 Its first convention as an incorporated organization was held the following month in Detroit, Michigan.
 At the concurrent meeting of NRLC's Board, Ed Golden of New York was elected president.
 Among the founding members was Mildred Jefferson, the first African-American woman to graduate from Harvard Medical School.
 Jefferson subsequently served as president in 1975.

 Schisms

+Erma Clardy Craven spoke out against the increasing alignment of anti-abortion groups and the American right.

 In 1978, NRLC found itself $100,000 in debt after Jefferson's presidency.
 Rather than acknowledge her record, she left the organization to form the Right to Life Crusade.
 On April 1, 1979, the American Life League (ALL) was founded by Judie Brown, former public relations director of NRLC, and 9 others after a schism within the NRLC.